makersinchicago/socialraspi/README.md

  This repository is for the development of a travelling photobooth.
 It is intended to be accessible at public spaces but respective of social distancing when needed.

  This first version is aimed for use in makerspaces to allow their users to share their stories in a centralized stream.
 The camera is being built with the hq picamera and pitft plus in mind.
 There will also be four gpio buttons.

+ #Jan 25 update
+ IG functions are being removed for the time being as the functions were getting blocked by IG.

 Currently the buttons are: